smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 Delegators can now vote to approve the loan request.
 When enough unique delegators have given their approval before the approval duration is expired, the status of the loan will be changed to APPROVED and the loan NFT token transfers will be unpaused so they can be transferred to lenders during the loan funding.

-TODO: Review if the bool decision parameter is necessary if nothing is done in case of sending false.
-As-is this transaction is only used to approve a request.

 Governance:challengeRequest